 ‘When I was a little kid I was briefly given the nickname Little Fury.
 This seemed like a compliment.
 I felt tough.
 I felt powerful.
 Unlike rage, fury is focused.
 It has energy to it.
 It can be cool, clear and sharp.
 It can be a resource.

 ‘So Fury refers to me – the me I once was.
 But it also refers to the ongoing possibility of energy and power.
 Before all this happened, before I got on that boat, I was stuck.
-Fury is the opposite of being stuck.
-And if you’re stuck, you can’t find joy.’
+Fury is the opposite of being stuck.’

 – Kathryn Heyman

-Fury is the story of Kathryn Heyman: novelist, writer, scriptwriter, educator.
+A memoir of courage and determination, of fighting back and finding joy, Fury is the story of Kathryn Heyman: novelist, essayist, scriptwriter, educator.

 Coming from a family of poverty and violence, she had no real role models – no example of how to create or live a decent life, how to have hope or expectations.
 But she was a reader.
 She understood story, and the power of words to name the world.
 This was to become her salvation.

 At the age of twenty, after a traumatic sexual assault trial, Kathryn Heyman ran away from her life and became a deckhand on a fishing trawler in the Timor Sea.